StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-standalone-server.md

 After running the script, the backup archive is available at `/mnt/backup/storage`.
 Be sure to copy this archive to a separate server or storage location to safeguard against data loss if the TheHive server fails.

 You've completed the hot backup process for your TheHive standalone server.
-We recommend verifying your backup archives are complete and accessible before relying on them for recovery.
+Verify that your backup archives are complete and accessible before relying on them for recovery.

 <h2>Next steps</h2>